Introduction to Loreline

 Clean yet explicit by design

 Loreline keeps additional punctuation to a minimum.
 Narrative text and dialogue can be written as-is, without any special delimiter.
-Jumping to another section is just ->.
+Jumping to another section is a simple ->.
 Assigning a variable is just =.
-Conditions don't need a closing keyword.
+Conditions don't need a closing keyword, indentation is enough.
 A choice option can carry an inline if that hides it when the condition isn't met.

 At the same time, the main structural elements (beat, choice, character, state, if, else) are plain English keywords rather than symbols.
 They're easy to understand at a glance, without needing to learn what each special character means.
 This is a deliberate trade-off: readable words over cryptic punctuation.